 The ocean is mysterious.
 We know more about the surface of Mars than we do about our own oceans.
 The really deep, dark parts of the ocean are even more mysterious.
-When depicted in fiction, the ocean floors and trenches may be populated by unrelenting horrors the likes of which no human can comprehend: Alluring Anglerfish, Giant Squids, gulper eels, horrific leviathans — any briny monster you can name, and plenty more that you can't.
+The ocean floors and trenches have forms of life that are wholly alien to humans: deep sea anglerfish, Giant Squids, gulper eels, chimera fish, to which fiction can add any bizarre variety of horrific leviathans.

-Submersibles and ROVs have allowed closer study of the ocean depths, and oceanographers don't expect to find Cthulhu.
-Nevertheless, this is still Truth in Television for different reasons: the environmental conditions (low or no light, high pressure, low temperature, low oxygen, and very little food or prey compared to shallow waters) in the midnight,note abyssalnote and hadalnote zones of the ocean have led organisms to evolve traits we land-dwellers tend to consider horrific.
-For example, many creatures do not have eyes or have evolved special eyes due to the lack of light, and are usually either very dark, transparent, or bright rednote in color.
-This biome is utterly inhospitable to humans, and the logistical difficulties of conducting research in it only adds to these regions' mystery.
+Submersibles and ROVs have allowed closer study of the ocean depths, and oceanographers have not found any Eldritch Abomination or Cthulhu in any part of the sea-floor (yet).
+Nevertheless, there is still some Truth in Television to this for a host of different reasons: the environmental conditions (low or no light, high pressure, low temperature, low oxygen, and very little food or prey compared to shallow waters) in the midnight,note abyssalnote and hadalnote zones of the ocean have led organisms to evolve traits that are completely different from creatures that evolved on land and even from some shallow water fish.
+For example, many creatures do not have eyes or have evolved special eyes due to the lack of light, and are usually either very dark, transparent, or bright red in color.note This biome is utterly inhospitable to humans, and the logistical difficulties of conducting research in it only adds to these regions' sense of mystery.

+Compare Ocean of Adventure.
 Not to be confused with Time Abyss.
 May overlap with Eldritch Location, although the work can portray the deep ocean as relatively "normal" but just home to creepy things.
 Also compare Space Is an Ocean, as stories about exploring the deep sea may share genre conventions with space stories and portray sea life in a manner similar to aliens, and Ocean Madness, the feeling of insanity after being out (or in this case, down) at sea for too long.
+See also Creepy Old-Fashioned Diving Suit for another otherworldy source of horror on the ocean floor.

 - Dungeon Keeper Ami: A very toothy, ugly deep sea fish is described: